SHARE

 This file picture from 2017 shows a Taurus long-range air-to-surface missile during a media day presentation in Pyeongtaek, South Korea

 This file picture from 2017 shows a Taurus long-range air-to-surface missile during a media day presentation in Pyeongtaek, South Korea.
-Ukraine has requested similar weapons from Germany, Germany's defence ministry said on Saturday.
+Ukraine has requested similar weapons from Germany, but Germany has yet to deliver them.
 Photo: JUNG Yeon-Je / AFP

 “We have a received a request from the Ukrainian side in recent days,” a ministry spokesman said, without providing further details.